mdevana/ObjectTracking_in_2D_camera_images/README.md

             detKeypointsModern(keypoints, imgGray,detectorType, false,ctime_detection);
         }
 ```
 While Shi-Tomasi and Harris have their own function calls, other algortihms are clustered into a single function call detKeypointsModern().
+The function is implemented in matching2D_Student.cpp.
 Inside this function, corresponding call to respective algorithms are made as shown below.

 ```
  if (detectorType.compare("FAST") == 0){